agda/agda/doc/user-manual/getting-started/hello-world.lagda.rst

 The constructors ``[]`` and ``_∷_``
 -----------------------------------

-Constructors are declared in new lines and indented with two spaces.
+Constructors are declared in new lines and indented with a strictly positive number of spaces (being two spaces, sometimes one the usual convention).

 We chose for the first constructor the identifier ``[]``.
 It represents the empty vector, and its type is the vector space of length ``0``.